 Enrolled Agents are required to abide by the provisions of the Department of Treasury’s Circular 230, which provides the regulations governing the practice of Enrolled Agents before the IRS.

 IRS tax relief may be available for an individual or business with a tax liability based upon your current situation.
 If you owe individual back taxes, the IRS can coerce you into paying more than you may actually owe without providing you various options for tax relief.
-Relief is available even for advanced cases of IRS tax debt.
+Relief is available even for advanced cases of IRS taxes.

 Individual & Business Tax Relief

 You may not realize that the IRS can collect taxes owed by your business from you personally, such as payroll taxes.
 Failure to pay or file this tax can result in aggressive collection efforts by the IRS.
 If the IRS cannot collect the taxes from the business, they can collect from the owner or others.
-When companies and partnerships have payroll tax debt, the IRS will look to the person responsible for the tax money.
+When companies and partnerships have payroll tax dues, the IRS will look to the person responsible for the tax money.
 The legal definition of “responsible person” is complex, and refers to the person or people who should have collected the payroll taxes.
 The responsible person can include corporate officers, employees, and even shareholders.

 Tax Relief Options

 The IRS will issue property liens, bank levies, wage garnishments, and more.
 Eventually, you can face criminal charges for non-payment.
-Don’t let your tax debt matters get this bad, we have several ways that we can approach your tax situation.
+Don’t let your tax matters get this bad, we have several ways that we can approach your tax situation.
 At Tax Tiger, we offer relief from the IRS.
 There is no reason you should have to lose your home, your job, and your means of income because you owe taxes.
 The federal government claims that $80 billion in taxes goes unpaid each year by American taxpayers.
 This is why the IRS is so aggressive in collecting what is owed.
-Tax debt is a very real issue for many Americans, and the repercussions for not paying your tax debt are serious as well.
+Taxes owed is a very real issue for many Americans, and the repercussions for not paying your taxes are serious as well.
 Our relief strategies will help you put your life back together and begin to salvage your credit and your future financial picture.

 Failure to pay your taxes can result in limitations on your right to sell your property.
-The IRS can use tax liens to get you to pay your tax debt.
+The IRS can use tax liens to get you to pay your tax dues.
 Tax liens are recorded by the IRS with the county you live in.
 The recorded lien lets the public know that you owe taxes and so may not be able to sell your property.

 IRS tax liens generally last until you have paid the IRS the money you owe them.
 Technically, tax liens can only last for a certain period of time (called a statute of limitations).
 However, there are many ways around the statute of limitations, so that you usually cannot simply “wait out” tax liens.